 Every year, dog owners in Germany report an average of 100,000 claims for damages caused by their dogs – which are compensated by dog liability insurance.
 Without dog liability insurance, dog owners must bear costs for the damage themselves.

-Where do you need dog liability insurance in Germany
+In which German states do you need dog liability insurance?

 Dog liability insurance in Germany is either compulsory, dependent on the dog breed or highly recommended.
 As a rule of thumb, it depends on which German state you live in.
 The dog liability insurance is required in almost all federal states for doggos who are classified as dangerous.